arp242/gopher.vim/FEATURES.markdown

     :GoInfo
     Completion

-    :GoFiles                      :!go list ...; rare enough to not need a command on its own, IMHO :GoDeps                       Idem
+    :GoFiles                      :!go list ...; probably rare enough to not need a command on its own.
+    :GoDeps

     :GoCoverage                   :CoCoverage; would be a good candidte for an external plugin, but I can't find any good ones.